wombleton/gitlaw-nz/acts/G/Gambling Act 2003.md

     *   (b) if no request has been made, within 28 days if the licensed promoter has ceased to act for the society.

-    (5) A person who knowingly contravenes this section commits an offence and is liable on summary conviction to a fine not exceeding $2,000\.
+    (5) A person who knowingly contravenes this section commits an offence and is liable on conviction to a fine not exceeding $2,000\.

     Compare: 1977 No 84 s 57

+    Section 213(5): amended, on 1 July 2013, by [section 413][492] of the Criminal Procedure Act 2011 (2011 No 81).

 #### Other matters